 \subsection{Conclusions}

-Our goal has been to create a framework to help practitioners identify key factors that influence survey response rates.
-The proposed approach leads to strong predictive performance while simultaneously delivering parsimonious and interpretable statistical models.
-Insights gathered from our models may be used for targeted follow-up surveys and allocation of resources for advertisements.
-We hope that our models will facilitate the goal of achieving improved census coverage in a timely fashion, while optimizing the operational risks and costs.
-Our framework can complement and potentially offer an alternative to the LRS metric that is currently used in the US Census Bureau ROAM application.
+We propose a framework to obtain models with good predictive accuracy while simultaneously delivering parsimonious and interpretable statistical models.
+We hope that our framework will help practitioners identify some key factors that influence survey response rates.
+Insights gathered from our models may be used for targeted follow-up surveys and resource allocation for advertisements.
+We hope that our models will help inform the goal of achieving improved census coverage in a timely fashion while optimizing operational risks and costs.
+Our framework can complement and potentially offer an alternative to the LRS metric currently used in the US Census Bureau ROAM application.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 The authors would like to thank Nancy Bates, Tommy Wright and Joanna Fane Lineback from the U.S. Census Bureau for helpful discussions.
 Thanks also to other researchers from the Centers for Statistical Research and Methodology and Behavioral Science Methods (U.S Census Bureau) for helpful feedback in earlier versions of this work.
 Any opinions and conclusions expressed herein are those of the authors and do not necessarily represent the views of the U.S. Census Bureau.
-This research was supported in part, by grants from the Office of Naval Research: ONR-N000141812298 (YIP) and the National Science Foundation: NSF-IIS-1718258 awarded to Rahul Mazumder.
+This research was supported in part, by grants from the Office of Naval Research: N000141812298, N000142112841 and N000142212665 and the National Science Foundation: NSF-IIS-1718258 awarded to Rahul Mazumder.